The Processes affected by PDM

 In 1966/1967 I did a study of the Volvo Product Development Process as it was at the time for Volvo Trucks primarily.
 The result was documented as a PERT network diagram drawn on a regular elongated A0 drawing format.
 I have now scanned the document to a pdf-file.

-The study was very interesting and rewarding for me.
+The study was remarkably interesting and rewarding for me.
 I had frequent use for what i learnt then!

 The other Mega-Processes have close interfaces to the Product Development Process.

-In order to shorten the over all time and costs from the start of a product development project until the first product stars down the manufacturing line, it has become imperative to deploy Concurrent Engineering in some form.
+To shorten the overall time and costs from the start of a product development project until the first product stars down the manufacturing line, it has become imperative to deploy Concurrent Engineering in some form.
 The more you invest in the early phases of the project, the more you save in the later, more costly phases – within reason of course.

 Se more about this under Parts and PPPP.